GenDeathrow/Tiny-Reactors/README.md

 * Config option for Reactant decay ( for those wanting a system to maintain ).
 * _^ Reactor Waste Port to accumulate product decay._
 * Capacitors connect and split energy.
+* Tiered Energy Ports.
+* Reactor Controller allows redstone interaction ( Ignored, Inactive, Active ).
+* Reactor Controller acts as an energy buffer ( NOT an IEnergyStorage ).
+* _^ Config option for Reactor Meltdown if Controller overfills power?_
+* _^ Would need to implement Comparator methods so can be deactivated by redstone if nearing full._

 ### Version 0.3.1 is set to make the following changes;

 __Front-End:__
-* The Reactor Controller is now controlled from a UI and can be enabled/disabled at will ( if part of a valid structure ).
+* The Reactor Controller is now controlled from a UI.
+* The Reactor can be enabled and disabled after a valid structure built.

 __Back-End:__
 * The Reactor Controller now has a _valid_ and _active_ flag to allow valid structures to be disabled.